MigActCZ/website/README.md

 ## Donation link
 I wasn't able to find a cleaner way to avoid duplication of base URL.
 Instead of direct accessing the site.Param, I use partial template to append locale query.
+I could use language specific param, but then users would have to update the link on two places, which risks inconsistency.

 # Team, partners
 All of them are separate pages.
 If they were resources, there was a problem while building, because accessing resources (images) of resources caused ordering problems when building.